-Leaping into the navi's seat, Alex set the instruments so he could use them from the pilot's compartment.
-Meanwhile, Pelletier tied a Team Indefatigable flag to the front of the vanship.
-Then he climbed onto the ship's nose, and he slid to the drive shaft where he inserted a hand crank.
-Whistling a jaunty tune, he waited for Alex' signal.
+Alex leaped into the navigator's seat where he set the instruments so he could use them from the pilot's compartment.
+Meanwhile, Pelletier tied a Team Indefatigable flag to the front of the vanship, and then climbed onto the ship's nose.
+Whistling an ominous tune, he inserted a hand crank into the drive shaft and waited for Alex' signal.

 "Ready," said Alex, lowering himself into the pilot's seat.

-"Aren't you going to wear your seatbelt?" asked Pelletier.
+"Aren't you going to wear a seatbelt?" asked Pelletier.

-"Alright," replied Pelletier doubtfully, as he turned the hand crank, starting the engine.
-His work done, he slid gracefully down the vanship's side, and landing lightly, quickly turned and saluted.
+"Contact," said Pelletier, turning the crank.
+Alex pressed the starter and the engine came to life.
+His work done, Pelletier slid down the vanship's side, and, landing lightly, quickly turned and saluted.
 Alex could not suppress a smile as he saluted back.

-Rising two meters into the air, Alex gunned it, flying west behind a row of hangars that lined the south side of the airfield.
-When he passed the western most hangar, he banked northeast, soaring into the air at maximum velocity, as he approached the Valiant from the west.
-The Indefatigable moved on the east side of the Valiant, the two ships fighting parallel to each other, both bows facing the north.
-Alex knew that the Valiant's' officers would not be expecting any problems from the west.
-There was also the fact that the clock had just struck eighteen hundred hours, so he had the benefit of the blinding glare from the setting sun behind him, rendering him almost invisible.
-However, the judges and guests who rode in a ship above the action would have a clear view of his activities.
+The vanship rose a few meters into the air and then Alex gunned it, flying west behind a row of hangars that lined the south side of the airfield.
+When he passed the western most hangar, he banked northeast, soaring into the air at maximum velocity, as he approached the Valiant.
+The Indefatigable flew on the east side of the Valiant, the two ships fighting parallel to each other, both bows facing the north.
+Given this configuration the Valiant's officers would not expect an attack from the west.
+There was also the fact that the clock had just struck eighteen hundred hours, so Alex had the benefit of the blinding glare of the setting sun behind him, rendering him almost invisible.
+However, the judges and guests who rode in an observation ship above the maneuvers would have a clear view of Alex' actions.

-A salvaged Disith warship, the Valiant did not have a vanship dock, so Alex landed on its stern, just above the engine room in what his fellow cadets called the butt crack.
-Moving quickly, he leaped out of the vanship and fastened it to the Valiant with grappling hooks.
-Then he found his way to a maintenance hatchway further aft, where he lowered himself into an empty mechanic's duty station.
-Cautiously opening the door and finding no one about, he made his way to the engine room.
-There he set the explosives, wiring them to a timer set for ten minutes.
+A salvaged Disith warship, the Valiant did not have a vanship dock, so Alex landed on its stern, just above the engine room in what his fellow cadets termed the butt crack.
+Moving quickly, he leaped out of the vanship and fastened it to the Valiant with grappling hooks, afterward making his way to a maintenance hatchway further aft.
+There he lowered himself into a mechanic's duty station.
+Cautiously opening the door and finding no one about, he made his way to the engine room where he set explosives, wiring them to a timer set for ten minutes.

-Alex had a distinct advantage; he knew this ship well, having worked on it in preparation for the war game.
-And there was also the fact that the commander and his bridge officers seemed to be fools.
-Why was it that not a single cadet had been stationed in the engine room?
+Alex had a distinct advantage over the Valiant's crew; he knew this ship well, having worked on it in preparation for the war game.
+And there was also the fact that the commander and his bridge officers seemed to be complete fools.
+Not a single cadet had been stationed in the engine room.

 Steadying himself, he moved on, but changed his mind, returning to the power station and examining it.
 He had some understanding of the Disith dialect from his previous work on this ship, though all translations of their instruction and maintenance manuals were incomprehensible.
-Still, he found the glyph for the main power lever and switched it off.
-He wasn't sure what he'd shut off, but he was pretty sure it would hurt.
+Still, he found the glyph for power beside a lever and switched it off.
+He wasn't sure what he'd shut off, but he was pretty sure it would help his cause.

-Knowing the explosives in the engine room were about to detonate, Alex risked running, in spite of the increased possibility of detection.
-When he reached the bridge he hid in the maintenance compartment beside the communications station, where he could clearly hear a heated debate on the bridge.
+With the explosives in the engine room about to detonate, Alex had no choice but to risk running, despite the increased possibility of detection.
+When he reached the bridge he hid behind the maintenance compartment beside the communications station.
+From there he could clearly hear a heated debate on the bridge.

 "Board them?
-We would lose points for a breach of the chivalric rules of engagement, Junior Lieutenant Zouves.
-That is a ridiculous suggestion."
+That is a ridiculous suggestion.
+We would lose points for a breach of the Guild's rules of warfare, Junior Lieutenant Zouves."

 Alex recognized the voice of Ensign Reid Scott, with whom he took classes.
-He wondered why such an inexperienced and, in truth, fatuous cadet had been chosen for one of the two commander positions.
-Truly, the plutocratic machinations of the academy escaped Alex.
+He wondered why such an inexperienced and, in truth, lowlife had been chosen for one of the two commander positions.
 Perhaps Scott's family had bought it for him.
-But no matter; this made things easier.
+But no matter; this idiot made things easier.